Starting the Gym as a Beginner. What I Wish I Knew

 For those of you who might not know me yet, hey.
 My name is Sophia, and I’m a certified personal trainer and nutrition coach.

-Through Fit and Focus, I share simple, realistic fitness and nutrition guidance to help you feel stronger, more confident, and at home in your own body.
+Through Fit and Focus, I share simple, realistic fitness and nutrition guidance to help you feel stronger, more confident, and more at home in your own body.

 My fitness journey started a few years ago, and I can tell you this.
 The beginning was not easy.